 June 18, 2019: The Center for Strategic & International Studies Energy & National Security Program is pleased to host The Hon.
 Janet Napolitano (President, University of California), The Hon.
 Dr. Kristina M. Johnson (Chancellor, The State University of New York), and Dr. Timothy Carter (President, Second Nature) for a discussion on the recent launch of the University Climate Change Coalition (UC3), the role of research universities in the development of climate action plans, and their own imperatives for a more sustainable energy system.
 More information and registration can be found at the CSIS website.

-June 19, 2018: More details about The University of Toronto’s “Carbon Markets and Climate Finance: Alternative Financing Paths to a Low-Carbon Future“ forum will be available soon.
+June 19, 2018: The University of Toronto’s “Carbon Markets and Climate Finance: Alternative Financing Paths to a Low-Carbon Future“ forum.

 September 12-14, 2018: Many UC3 coalition members will join the Global Climate Action Summit from September 12 to 14, 2018 in San Francisco, California.
 The summit will showcase the surge of climate action around the world in 2017-18.
 It will be co-chaired by California Governor Edmund G. Brown Jr., Executive Secretary of the United Nations Framework Convention on Climate Change Patricia Espinosa, United Nations Secretary-General’s Special Envoy for Cities and Climate Change Michael Bloomberg, and Mahindra Group Chairman Anand Mahindra.